parikhsachi/RL-quadcopter-training-to-fly/README.md

 3) Clone this repo
 4) Move into this repo in the command line
 5) Run "jupyter notebook" in the command line
-6) You can either run the code in the notebook or view how the quadcopter/drone flies in the simulator
+6) You can run the notebook by just running all the blocks of code to see the statistics of how well the drone would perform
+7) * Alternatively, you can run "python physics_sim.py" and you can see the visualization of how well the drone would perform *if you use the simulator, you don't need to install or run jupyter notebooks